María Martínez Acosta: Personal life and legacy

 Martínez Acosta married Federico Pérez Almiroty, an attorney.
 They had two children, Blanca and Federico.
 She was often known by the name 'María Martínez Acosta de Pérez Almiroty' which, under Spanish customs, alludes not only to the fact she is married but also to what family her husband comes from.

 She is one of the twelve women honored with a plaque in the "Plaza en Honor a la Mujer Puertorriqueña" (Plaza in Honor of Puerto Rican Women) in San Juan.
 There is a public elementary school named for Pérez Almiroty in San Juan.
-She died in 1973 and was buried at the Puerto Rico Memorial Cemetery in Carolina, Puerto Rico.
+She lived a teachers retirement home until her death on July 1, 1977 at age 96.
+She was buried at the Puerto Rico Memorial Cemetery in Carolina, Puerto Rico.

 A biography of Martínez Acosta, Sara R. Bonilla del Rio's María Martínez de Pérez Almiroty: Los primeros pasos de la mujer en el Senado, was published in 2015.